 A few important notes on this table:

 Don't double up.
-If you missed a dose, take your regular amount.
-Never take two doses to make up for one.
+If you missed a dose, take your regular amount when you resume — never two doses at once.
 MedlinePlus is clear on this: do not take a double dose to compensate for a missed one.

 If you take valproate too, be extra careful.
 Valproate (Depakote) slows down lamotrigine's metabolism, so lamotrigine stays in your system longer.
 But it also means the risk of skin reactions is higher when the two are combined.
 Your re-titration schedule will be slower and requires closer monitoring.